-We will respond to behaviours that are stopping learning by using these strategies in conjunction with our Restorative Approach and Reflective Toolkit:
+We will promote positive learning behaviour in conjunction with our Restorative Approach and Reflective Toolkit, for example:

-- Non-verbal and verbal cues to refocus a child - Recognise and reward positive learning behaviours Positive Recognition Board, Dojos and marbles - Provide a change of activity or sensory break, if required - Recognise and validate a child's actions and feelings and ensure the child recognises the behaviour that is stopping learning and takes responsibility for their actions
+- Recognise and reward positive learning behaviours Positive Recognition Board, Dojos and marbles. - Provide a change of activity or sensory break, if required. - Recognise and validate a child's actions and feelings and ensure the child recognises the behaviour that is stopping learning and takes responsibility for their actions.